Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Limitations

 \section{Limitations}

-While \emph{R$^2$AG} shows strong performance, several limitations should be acknowledged.
-First, although our experiments demonstrate improvements in clinical concept coverage and generation quality, comprehensive human evaluations by expert clinicians are needed.
-Second, \emph{R$^2$AG} currently adopts a fixed number of reasoning steps during retrieval, which may limit its flexibility in adapting to varying patient complexity.
+While \emph{ReinRAG} shows strong performance, several limitations should be acknowledged.
+First, although our experiments demonstrate improvements in clinical concept coverage and generation quality, more comprehensive human evaluations by physicians are needed to strengthen performance evaluation.
+Second, the current fixed-length retrieval in \emph{ReinRAG} may limit adaptability to varying patient complexity.
 Incorporating adaptive reasoning lengths based on prompt context remains an important direction for future work.